Title: Section 1004.14 - Laboratory testing requirements for medical marihuana

 1004.14 Laboratory testing requirements for medical marihuana.

-(a) Medical marihuana products produced by a registered organization shall be examined in a laboratory located in New York State that is licensed by the federal Drug Enforcement Administration (DEA) and approved for the analysis of medical marihuana by the department in accordance with article 5 of the public health law and subpart 55-2 of this title.
+(a) Medical marihuana products produced by a registered organization shall be examined in a laboratory located in New York State that is licensed by the department’s Bureau of Narcotic Enforcement and approved for the analysis of medical marihuana by the department in accordance with article 5 of the public health law and subpart 55-2 of this title.

 (b) No board member, officer, manager, owner, partner, principal stakeholder or member of a registered organization, or such persons’ immediate family member, shall have an interest or voting rights in the laboratory performing medical marihuana testing.